 Business Journeys Milestones

 A milestone is an event marking a significant stage in a business workflow.
-For example, in a loan application, the first milestone might be user submitting a loan application.
+For example, in a loan application, the first milestone might be a user submitting a loan application.
 The second milestone might be document verification, followed by credit approval, insurance underwriting, and finally, loan approval.
 In each Business Journey milestone, you can add filters to specify the events that constitute a milestone and add fields to capture additional information about the workflow.
 You can use these events and fields to run ADQL queries and narrow down your searches.

 As you create milestones, a flow map detailing the business workflow is automatically displayed in the Business Journey page.
 For more information, see Enable Flow Map.